A Different Kind of Clad

-Going into aesthetics, there are many wood choices for exterior WA67 projects: FSC-certified Sapeli Mahogany, Pine, Oak, Spruce, Western Hemlock, Meranti.
-And for interior projects, Beech, Maple, and Cherry are also available options.
-Rest assured, there are FSC certified options and the wood meets responsible forestry standards.
+Going into aesthetics, there are many wood choices for wood and clad projects: FSC-certified Sapeli Mahogany, Pine, Oak, Western Hemlock, Meranti, and other specialty woods upon request.
+Rest assured, there are FSC-certified options and the wood meets responsible forestry standards.
 The wood of choice is the material that is visible to the interior of the home.

-The WA67 is flexible enough to accommodate almost any project.
-It can fold either inward or outward and can be top-hung or floor supported, and there are multiple sill and glass pane options.
-Look into some unique projects and how the WA67 fits a unique need such as a Park City Residence, Lake Erie Residence, and Chappaqua Kitchen.
+The clad system is flexible enough to accommodate almost any project.
+The floor supported systems can fold either inward or outward, and there are multiple sill and glass pane options.
+Look into some unique projects and how the clad system fits a unique need such as a Park City Residence, Lake Erie Residence, and Chappaqua Kitchen.

-At NanaWall, we like to describe the WA67 as a system with durable beauty.
+At NanaWall, we like to describe our clad product as a system with durable beauty.
 Both the metal and the wood are crucial to making that phrase a reality.
 The solid wood frame interior is what truly separates our system from other clad folding doors on the market because of the performance advantage it brings.